-From now until the end of this month, submissions are open for this year's Hint Fiction contest, judged by Benjamin Percy.
-What is Hint Fiction?
+From now until the end of the month, submissions are open for this year's Hint Fiction contest, judged by Roxane Gay.

 A story of 25 words or fewer that suggests a larger, more complex story.
 Think of Hemingway’s apocryphal six-word story: “For sale: baby shoes, never worn.”
 It doesn’t have a title, but those six words convey a punch.
 Not only that, they stand on their own.
 They’re not the first line of a story, or a random sentence plucked from a longer story.